Buyer’s Guide to Force Plates

 News & AnnouncementsLast Updated:

-Before reading on, if you’re new to force plates and want to know what they are and why they are increasingly being used by health and performance professionals for managing patients, athletes and personnel, start your knowledge journey here
+Before reading on, if you’re new to force plates and want to know what they are and why they are increasingly being used by health and performance professionals for managing patients, athletes and personnel, start your knowledge journey here.

-We’ve written this article to try and give you a basic overview of the things to consider to help inform your decision.
+We’ve written this article to give you a basic overview of the things to consider to help inform your decision.
 When purchasing force plates, there are three main questions you need to ask: who, what and where:

 Who are you going to be conducting your force plate testing with?